Rouhija/snowflake-cli/README.md

 - exit command and return to shell
 - parse out snowflakecomputing.com in config
 - check crypthography issue on linux
-- check getpass in config
+- use flags in copy views instead of different commands
+- if not `create or replace view` -> change it